 Painting a faux finish can fool the eye and replicate materials like fabric, wood grain and marble all with the deft hand of a creative painter.
 When remodeling a basement a popular solution to hide unattractive basement support columns is to surround them with a wood-like material designed for the coverup.
-And if you want to conceal a secret room use a door bookcase designed to easily open and access the room.

 Here’s a look at these make believe decorative touches.
 Follow the link to the projects and enter your Zip Code in the cost box to compare how much it costs to do it yourself vs. hiring a contractor.